AbhijeetSrivastav/Jet-Engine-RUL-Prediction/README.md

 However, if you are using this project and are happy with it or just want to encourage me to continue creating stuff, there are few ways you can do it :-

-- Giving proper credit when you use Machine Learning Guide, linking back to it :D
+- Giving proper credit when you using this project, linking back to it :D
 - Starring and sharing the project :rocket:

 Thanks! :heart: